labs4capella/python4capella/README.md

 - **easy to share**: scripts are defined in the workspace, can be exported in a zip file and imported by another user
 - **easy to use**: scripts can be executed from
   - contribution to contextual menu (right click on a model element)
-  - right click on the script, execute
+  - right click on the script, execute (by default, IFE sample aird path is defined in sample scripts)
   - command line (for automatic extraction for example)
 - **high customization capabilities** as all of the scripts are accessible by users to be modified / extended if necessary
 - **extensibility of Capella metamodel by add-ons** (any information from the model can be accessed, even information from add-ons)